chrisbayne/duck-study/README.md

 ## Approach to the problem
 My approach to the problem was found almost right away.
-After reading over the assignment once or twice I realized that what I needed to do was to be able to post fictional scientific data from an input form to a table so that the ficitonal scientist in question would be able to crowdsource global information for the study.
+After reading over the assignment once or twice I realized that what I needed to do was to be able to post fictional scientific data from an input form to a table so that the fictional scientist in question would be able to crowdsource global information for the study.

-A simple input form and display table was the method of choice and the application was built in its simplist and most effective form.
+A simple input form and display table was the method of choice and the application was built in its simplest and most effective form.

 I did not include a back end to this application because I felt that it was necessary for me to be able to display a Create, Read, Update, and Delete methodology first and foremost as a deliverable single person sprint to be able to produce and view the data required.